Dielectric formalism of the 2D uniform electron gas at finite temperatures: Introduction

 \section{Introduction}

-The uniform electron gas (UEG) constitutes one of the central model systems of many-body physics.
+The uniform electron gas (UEG) (also referred to as quantum one-component plasma, homogeneous electron gas, uniform electron liquid or jellium) constitutes one of the central model systems of many-body physics~\cite{quantum_theory}.
 Being the archetypal system of fermions correlated through long-range Coulomb interactions, it has played a foundational role in the development of electronic structure theory, many-body perturbation theory, and density functional theory (DFT)~\cite{quantum_theory,Jones_RMP_2015,loos,mahan1990many}.
-Despite its apparent simplicity, the UEG exhibits a rich interplay between classical and quantum effects, making it an ideal model system for both computational and analytical approaches~\cite{IIT,review,loos,quantum_theory,Shepherd_JCP_2012,Schoof_CPP_2015,Malone_JCP_2015,dornheim_dynamic,Takada_PRB_2016}.
+Despite its apparent simplicity, the UEG exhibits a rich interplay between classical and quantum effects, making it an ideal model system for both computational and analytical approaches~\cite{Ichimaru_1993,review,loos,Shepherd_JCP_2012,Schoof_CPP_2015,Malone_JCP_2015,dornheim_dynamic,Takada_PRB_2016}.